-Organization Examination Actuarial Society of South Africa A205, Financial Economics Actuaries Institute (Australia) CT8, Financial Economics Canadian Institute of Actuaries University Accreditation Program credit for Models for Financial Economics 1 China Association of Actuaries See note below 2 Institute of Actuaries of India CT8, Financial Economics Institute and Faculty of Actuaries (U.K.) CT8, Financial Economics Society of Actuaries IFM, Investment and Financial Markets
+Organization Examination Actuarial Society of South Africa A214, Financial Engineering & Loss Reserving Actuaries Institute (Australia) CM2, Financial Engineering & Loss Reserving Canadian Institute of Actuaries (CIA) University Accreditation Program credit for Models for Financial Economics 1 Institute of Actuaries of India CM2, Financial Engineering & Loss Reserving Institute and Faculty of Actuaries (U.K.) CM2, Actuarial Mathematics 2 Society of Actuaries IFM, Investment and Financial Markets

-- 1. For credit granted through the CIA's University Accreditation Program, the list of candidates granted waivers by the CIA is provided to the CAS following the end of a semester.
+1. For credit granted through the CIA's University Accreditation Program, the list of candidates granted waivers by the CIA is provided to the CAS following the end of a semester.
 The CAS automatically updates its records.
-No further action is required of candidates. - 2.
-The CAS will grant exam waivers based on exams administered by the China Association of Actuaries as a cohort for CAS Exams 1, 2, and 3F and Validation by Educational Experience requirements Accounting and Finance, and Economics.
-See Waivers of Examination page of the CAS website for a complete waiver explanation.
+No further action is required of candidates.